 Oh yes.
 I’ve looked back over older stories and found I was pretty guilty of having female characters that never spoke to each other.
 I even wrote stories where there was a cast of characters and only one was female!
-Eeessssh, looking back at these stories to see that I did that was a bit cringy.
+Eeessssh, looking back at these stories and seeing that I did that was a bit cringy.

 I have written female characters that are submissive, male-dependent, shallow…to name a few of their shitty characteristics (don’t get me wrong, there are some ladies out there who fit that bill… but then there are some men who fit that too!)